 OpenShot is an ideal video editing app with only one drawback.
 The inability to directly upload your file on social media sites like YouTube, Twitter, etc which was a popular option in the Windows Movie Maker.

-- Ability to cut, trim, adjust speed and seperate audio
+- Ability to cut, trim, adjust speed and separate audio

 - Built-in Transitions and color Effects